moding-il/bizdoc.core/README.md

 #### Configuring

 A cube uses _views_ to show a cut of the data.
-A view typically has X-Axis and Series.
+A view typically has X-Axis and Series, and can show as either chart or pivot.

 ```json
 "Cubes": [